marcwenz/marcwenz.github.io/_posts/2019-12-28-my-first-post.markdown

 #=> prints '1, 2, ..., 10'
 {% endhighlight %}

 If you're wondering just where I get all my ideas and inspirations, well let me tell you...
-[Google][google-web] has been a great inspiration and when scrolling through the endless stream of content on [YouTube][yt-web], ideas just come flying to me!
+[Google][google-web]{:target="_blank"} has been a great inspiration and when scrolling through the endless stream of content on [YouTube][yt-web]{:target="_blank"}, ideas just come flying to me!

 [google-web]: https://www.google.com/
 [yt-web]: https://www.youtube.com/